Be Prepared: 5 Strategies for Building a Budget-Friendly Emergency Kit

-Are you ready for an emergency?
+Are you ready for the worst if disaster strikes?
 Preparing doesn’t have to be expensive.

-How to Build Your Emergency Kit for Less
+How to Build Your Emergency Kit on a Budget

 Sure, you could plunk down more than $200 on a one-size-fits-all emergency kit filled with stuff you probably won’t need.